isomerpages/moe-kentridgesec/_about-krss/Departments/Student Development Team.md

 •	KRSS Student Leaders Retreat |
 | Secondary 4 Student Leaders  | •	Mentorship Programme |

-Student Leaders will be offered opportunities to sign up for external programmes such as Model United Nations to further hone their competencies. <br>
+Student Leaders will be offered opportunities to sign up for external programmes such as Model United Nations to further hone their competencies. <br><br>
 **Examples of Authentic Leadership Development Platforms**
 | Platforms|	Description|
 | -------- | -------- |
 | Orientation Week |Orientation Week provides an opportunity for student leaders to apply their facilitation strategies to lead in welcoming the Secondary 1 students.
 They plan and implement the orientation programme for the Secondary 1 students. |